rscarson/SYSC4806-AMA/README.md

 [Heroku](http://sysc4806-amatool.herokuapp.com/)

-## Milestone 2 Due March 23 2017
+## Milestone 2 Due April 6th 2017
 The following tasks are currently in progress for the upcoming milestone:
-* Enhance tests for the Post Contoller
-* Enhance tests for the User Controller
+* Implement Google OAuth for logins
-* Implement Comment Model and Controller
+* Implement User model
-* Add an index page
-* Complete user story #3 (As a user I would like to ask a question)
+* Allow Comments to be made on other comments (Comment Nesting)
+* Allow Users to search for AMA's
+* Allow users to filter AMA"s by tag
+* Allow users to sort comments (votes, time, answered / not answered)

 For more information about the current state of the backlog, please see the issues page.